dotkom/the-notifier-awakens/README.md

 The code above will generate a URL that can be accessed using `github.users.dotkom`.

 The fetch call above is not called unless a component asks for it.
+(More on that in the next section about components.)

 More examples: